 Grassroot Institute Scholars are recognized experts who consult with and advise the Grassroot Institute of Hawaii staff on a number of different policy initiatives.
-They are drawn from a wide variety of backgrounds, and include academics, noted authors, business owners and more.
-Their qualifications vary depending on their areas of expertise, but all are recognized as authorities in their chosen fields.
+They include academics, noted authors, business owners and more.
+Their qualifications vary depending on their areas of expertise, but all are recognized authorities in their chosen fields.